rfabbri/minus/README.md

 ### Adding a new minimal problem formulation to Minus

+These (rather informal) videos provide a walkthrough on how to add a new minimal problem to MINUS:

+How to add a new problem - Part 1 https://youtu.be/KlSxoWQ0SdA How to add a new problem - Part 2 https://youtu.be/Yp5n6me04-Y

 Let's say you have a new minimal problem, Chicago 6a, that is, variant `a` to the 6x6 formulation of the trifocal pose from points at lines problem.
 You might want to do use this since a small number of variables can mean a